 Your support can be crucial.

-If you want to read what women say about why they return to abusive men, download Why Women Go Back by Bravehearts, women from a Yorkshire refuge from the Related Documents section on this page.
+If you want to read what women say about why they return to abusive men, download Why Women Go Back by Bravehearts, women from a Yorkshire refuge (PDF 3MB).